generalui/redwood-stripe/part1/readme.md

   )
 }
 ```
+Note the `await reauthenticate()` call.
+This is to make sure our local `currentUser` is up to date with the latest information concerning the subscription.
+If the user had a subscription before, the backend reset the subscription state to `init`.

-2. Display a form to enter payment information
+**2. Display a form to enter payment information**

 Note that we call a `Subscribe` component but we haven't created it yet.
 So let's add it